 Not at all.
-Entry to the Robin Hood Mile Challenge is open to all, regardless of age or ability.
+Entry to the Nottingham Mile Challenge is open to all, regardless of age or ability.
 We encourage everyone to take part in all categories as we want our event to be as inclusive as possible.

 7. I'm unable to take part; can I transfer my entry to a friend of family?

-Entries to the Robin Hood Mile Challenge are not transferable under any circumstances.
+Entries to the Nottingham Mile Challenge are not transferable under any circumstances.
 If a person is found to be running in another runners bib, then they face disqualification and potentially refused entry into future races.

 8. What happens if I get injured?